Mexican Dwarf Crayfish Cambarellus texanus

 Notes: The bright orange color of dwarf orange crayfish comes from a recessive mutation: wild-type Cambarellus patzcuarensis are a pale greyish-brown.
 Treat these like larger crayfish—not dwarf shrimp—and expect some aggression between conspecifics.
 It is crucial to provide many hiding spots so smaller individuals can escape during territorial disputes and molting individuals have a place to hide during this vulnerable stage.

-Housed in our huge fish warehouse here in San Diego, California, with thousands of other fish species.
-Please let us know if you have any questions before deciding to purchase by emailing us at email@example.com.
+Please let us know if you have any questions about our inventory or your order by emailing us at firstname.lastname@example.org.